 Message from the Dean

 Under the guidance of learned professors who love what they do, students from many walks of life become part of our vital and thriving community.
-We are continuing to keep that community alive through remote technology, and we eagerly anticipate the day when we can welcome our students back to this beautiful campus.
-When face-to-face courses can safely resume, students will once again come together and learn in a range of settings, from classrooms to labs, studios, the library, theatre, service learning, internships and study abroad.
+We have kept that community alive through the innovative use of technology, and we are now gradually increasing our ability to engage in person—safely—on this beautiful campus.
+Together we study and learn in a wide range of settings, from classrooms to labs, studios, the library, theatre, stage, service learning opportunities, internships/practica, study abroad, and online.
 Working collaboratively, students learn not only from faculty but also from peers who hail from Oregon, other parts of the U.S.. and even the world.

 Today when we say “liberal arts,” the phrase refers not to political leanings but to the original Latin root liber, meaning “to become free.”
 The goal of a liberal arts education is to free our minds, deepen our intellectual understanding, and expand our sense of what is possible, through the ongoing pursuit of truth.
 As stated by the Association of American Colleges & Universities, the purpose of a liberal education is to “empower individuals and prepare them to deal with complexity, diversity and change.”
 At times such as this, those skills are even more important to cultivate than ever.